owid/etl/docs/data/faostat.md

 We will create a new dataset (named, e.g. `faostat_qcl`) for each domain, although we are not including all FAOSTAT domains, only the ones listed below.

+TODO: Further explain how data is overall structured, with some examples.

 ## Output datasets

 ### Meadow (unprocessed) datasets